Question-first, not data-first

 When you ask a decision system “where should I be more aggressive on pricing?”, you get a recommendation with evidence.
 The system has already done the synthesis work:

 The output isn’t a number.
 It’s a judgment-ready brief.
-Note the emphasis.
-This is not about outsourcing judgement to a model.
-It is about supporting judgement with a reasonable argument.
+Not outsourcing judgment to a model.
+Supporting judgment with a reasonable argument.

 The anatomy of a decision-first query